Reveal of Inky Escape! (Craft Retreat)

 UPDATE:

 I also wanted to share an update on the “Christmas Cards for Danny” post you may remember that I posted about a few weeks back.
 I’ve actually seen an update in my own hometown newspaper about all the cards he’s received and as of December 10th, he’s received 2,544 Christmas cards from ALL OVER THE WORLD!
 How cool is that?!
-Please CLICK HERE to read the newspaper article about the overwhelming support and heartfelt Christmas wishes people have sent him!
-This really touches my heart and uplifts me about the kindess in the human spirit.
+This really touches my heart and uplifts me about the kindness in the human spirit.
 Thank you to those that took the time to send a Christmas card his way!
 It’s really what Christmas is all about.

 Challenges: